Hello friends, in this article I’m going to demonstrate to you Restore RMAN Backup with a Different Database Name on New Server step-by-step guide.

 RMAN> alter database mount; database mounted released channel: ORA_DISK_1

 Step-3.
 Now Catalog the Database Database start the restoration.

 RMAN> catalog start with ‘/u01/backup/’; Do you really want to catalog the above files (enter YES or NO)? yes

-After catalog, start restoration of the database.
+After the catalog, start the restoration of the database.

 RMAN> restore database;

-Once restoration completed recover the database.
+Once the restoration is completed recovering the database.

 Step-4.
 Run Last Command “Recover Database”